10 Best Indoor Plants for Health: Wellbeing and Why

 Why Are Plants Good For Your Health?

-Plants are natural air fresheners as they release oxygen but absorb carbon dioxide, which we breathe out.
+Plants are super air fresheners!
+They release oxygen but absorb carbon dioxide, carbon dioxide is what we breathe out.
 This symbiotic relationship can help to remove harmful toxins from the air, such as formaldehyde and benzene.

 Other research has shown how surrounding your home with houseplants can boost your mood and also help you be more creative!